Addresses and trustee names in your charity’s public details

 When you complete your annual return, you still need to include the information that you’ve been given a dispensation for, even though it won’t be publicly displayed.

-Accounts, trustees’ annual reports and governing documents
+Accounts and trustees’ annual reports

 Charitable companies and the Companies House register

-The commission can agree to remove a charitable company director’s name from the public register of charities.
+The Commission can agree to remove a charitable company director’s name from the public register of charities.
 But directors’ names and addresses will still be displayed on the Companies House website.
 Companies House provides further information on a director’s requirements.